How to use the Communication Test

 • If the Communication Test shows that communication is not possible in any or all of the expected data link(s), it means that there is a problem with the OBD connection.
 The diagnostic application will either not be able to identify the vehicle/equipment, or mismatches/errors will occur.

 • If the Communication Test is successful for the expected data links, it confirms that the communication is working.
-If there is a problem to identify the vehicle/equipment, troubleshooting must be done in the diagnostic application.
+If there is a problem identifying the vehicle/equipment, troubleshooting must be done in the diagnostic application.

 Detected circuits